Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/readiness_roadmap.md

 ## Overview

-This roadmap was created based on the analysis of Saudi data-related job postings.
+This roadmap was developed based on the analysis of Saudi data-related job postings.

-The goal is to organize the most requested skills and tools into a practical learning path for Computer Science students preparing for data internships and early-career roles.
+The goal is to organize the most requested skills, tools, and knowledge areas into a practical learning path for Computer Science students preparing for data internships and early-career opportunities.

 ---